johnmcmahon/bf-ui/Analyst/ReviewProposedShorelines.md

 ## Who: Analyst

 ## What: Review and edit proposed shoreline vector data
-Display proposed shoreline vector data in an appropriate map view with the following layers:
+1. Display a map view with the following layers:
    - imagery basemap
    - image used to collect shoreline vectors
    - baseline shoreline data
    - proposed shoreline data
+1. Edit the proposed shoreline data

 ## Why: [justification]